Panelists include: Catja Pedersen, Héléne Lawler, and Sarah Stremming; the panel will be hosted by Amy Cook.

 Her passion today is finding practical, hands-on ways of applying the science of learning to training working and sport dogs.
 Specifically, she specializes in establishing optimal arousal for optimal performance in sport and work, bringing out the best in sensitive dogs, training herding dogs using positive reinforcement-based methods, and all things border collie.

 Hélène is also deeply committed to natural rearing and health as a critical component of dog training, believing that a clear, sound mind and a strong, healthy body are integral to a calm, confident, eager-to-learn animal partner.

 Today, Hélène lives on a mixed livestock farm in rural eastern Ontario with her team of border collies, two Maremma guardian dogs, and an Australian kelpie.
 She teaches online at the Fenzi Dog Sport Academy, as well as private virtual coaching on handler mindset for success, herding, and dog sport foundations.

 You can find a complete list of Hélène’s classes and workshops on her website: www.helenelawler.com; she can be reached at email@example.com.

-Sarah has spent the last 15 years helping dogs and their people to better understand each other in the sports of agility and obedience, as well as in life.
+Sarah (she/her) has spent the last 15 years helping dogs and their people to better understand each other in the sports of agility and obedience, as well as in life.
 Her wellness-centered approach to behavior solutions has gained her recognition across the globe, and her podcast Cog Dog Radio helps bring her ideas to the earbuds of dog people worldwide.
 She is a graduate of Colorado State University with a Bachelor of Science degree in psychology, an agility and obedience competitor, and an avid student of behavioral science, neuroscience, and training practices.
 In her spare time she can be found wandering the woods of the Pacific Northwest behind several border collies.